 You can apply updates for individual datasets directly using the dataset's ApplyUpdates method.
 Applying updates at the dataset level gives you control over the order in which updates are applied to individual datasets.
 Order of update application is especially critical for handling master/detail relationships.
 To ensure the correct ordering of updates for master/detail tables, you should always apply updates at the dataset level.
-For more information see "Applying updates for master/detail tables" on page 14-6.
+For more information see "Applying Updates for Master/detail Tables".